sodiq-code/trace/README.md

 ## Why it matters

-As the EU AI Act's Article 50 transparency obligations take effect on 2 August 2026, AI-generated and manipulated content increasingly needs machine-readable provenance and disclosure workflows.
-For teams trying to operationalize provenance at scale, manual legal and compliance workflows can become expensive and difficult to maintain.
+Three conditions converge in 2026: the EU AI Act's Article 50 transparency obligations take effect on 2 August 2026; the C2PA standard is now backed by Adobe, Microsoft, BBC, Google, and OpenAI; and major platforms are beginning to ingest C2PA manifests at scale.
+A creator-side provenance layer was impossible before this convergence — and is now necessary.

-Trace makes provenance a **sub-second workflow step** instead of a costly post-production bolt-on.

 ## How it works